jalaj-pathak/Friendly/README.md

 # friendly
-In-progress VA, in which you can create a bot reflecting you.
+In-progress VA, through which you can create a bot reflecting you.